Safe-cracking: Weak-point drilling

-All but the simplest safes are designed to protect against drilling attacks through the implementation of hardplate steel (extremely wear-resistant) or composite hardplate (a casting of metal such as cobalt-vanadium alloys with embedded tungsten carbide chips designed to shatter the cutting tips of a drill bit) within the safe, protecting the locking mechanism and other critical areas such as the locking bolts.
-The use of hardplate ensures that conventional drilling is not successful when used against the safe.
-Drilling through hardplate requires the use of special-purpose diamond or tungsten-carbide drill-bits.
-Even then, this can be a time-consuming and difficult process with safes equipped with modern composite hardplates.
+All quality safes protect against drilling attacks through the strategic use of specially tempered or alloyed hardplate steel, or composite hardplate (casting tungsten carbide chips into alloys such as cobalt-vanadium, designed to shatter the cutting tips of a drill bit).
+These include protecting the locking mechanism, the bolts, and areas where drilling could be used to advantage.
+Special diamond or tungsten-carbide drill-bits can make some headway with some hardplates, but it is still a time-consuming and difficult process.

-Some high-security safes use a glass relocker.
-This is a piece of tempered glass mounted between the safe door and the combination lock.
-It has wires attached to the edges.
-These wires lead to randomly located, spring-loaded bolts.
-If an attempt is made to penetrate the safe, the penetrating drill or torch could break the glass and release the bolts.
-These bolts block the retraction of the main locking bolts.
-To drill a safe with a glass relocker, side, top, or rear drilling may be necessary.
-A gas abrasive drill can sometimes be used to drill through a glass relocker without triggering it.
+Some high-security safes use a tempered glass relocker.
+This has wires that lead from the glass to randomly located, spring-loaded bolts.
+If a penetrating drill or torch breaks the glass, the bolts are released, blocking retraction of the main locking bolts.
+A gas abrasive drill can sometimes be used to safely drill through a glass relocker.

-Many modern high-security safes also incorporate thermal relockers in conjunction with glass-based relockers (usually a fusible link as part of the relocker cabling), which also activate when the temperature of a safe exceeds a certain level as a defense against torches and thermal lances.
+Plasma cutters and thermal lances can be as hot as 2200 C, much hotter than traditional oxyacetylene torches, and can be used to burn through the metal on a safe.
+Many modern high-security safes also incorporate additional thermal safeties to foil blow torches and thermal lances.
+These are usually in the form of fusible links integrated into the glass relocker cabling, which trigger it when a set temperature is exceeded.

 Drilling is an attractive method of safecracking for locksmiths, as it is usually quicker than manipulation, and drilled safes can generally be repaired and returned to service.